Chris Wood (footballer, born 1991): International career

 Wood represented New Zealand at under-17 level and was a standout performer for the All Whites at the 2007 FIFA U-17 World Cup, a tournament which earned him a trial with West Brom, for whom he later signed.

 After a string of impressive performances at club level, Wood's rise on the international stage continued as he was fast-tracked into All Whites coach Ricki Herbert's squad for the 2009 FIFA Confederations Cup in South Africa.
 He made his debut in a friendly against Tanzania on 3 June 2009 in a warm-up match for the tournament.

 In May 2010, Wood was named in the All Whites World Cup squad for the 2010 FIFA World Cup, and at 18 was the youngest member of the New Zealand team which travelled to South Africa.
 He came on as a substitute in the first group match in a 1–1 draw against Slovakia as New Zealand claimed their first ever point in a World Cup finals match.
-He appeared as a substitute in New Zealand's remaining group matches, a 1–1 draw with Italy and a 0–0 draw with Paraguay, as they were knocked out of the tournament after drawing all three group games.
+He appeared as a substitute in New Zealand's remaining group matches, a 1–1 draw with defending champions Italy and a 0–0 draw with Paraguay, as they were knocked out of the tournament after drawing all three group games.

 Wood scored his first international goal on 10 October 2010 in his country's 1–1 draw with Honduras.
 He was given a yellow card for the unusual nature of his celebration of the goal, where he revealed his underwear to the spectators.

 Wood scored his first international hat-trick against Solomon Islands on 10 June 2012 in the third place play-off of the OFC Nations Cup.
 He was named in the New Zealand under-23 squad for the 2012 Olympics, and scored in a 1–1 draw against Egypt under-23s on 29 July 2012 at Old Trafford.
 He also started the final group game in a 3–0 defeat to Brazil under-23s which saw the New Zealand Olympic squad knocked out of the tournament.